paresha05/AI-ML/README.md

 Generative AI small projects

-1.)
-Word to Vector conversion and model training
+#<a href="https://github.com/paresha05/AI-ML/tree/main/Word2Vec%20">1.)
+Word to Vector conversion and model training</a>

 2.)
 Transform in Text to Speech